x13-me/OfficeDocs-Exchange/Exchange/ExchangeHybrid/edge-transport-servers.md

 > Don't place any servers, services, or devices between your on-premises Exchange servers and Office 365 that process or modify SMTP traffic.
 Secure mail flow between your on-premises Exchange organization and Office 365 depends on information contained in messages sent between the organization.
 Firewalls that allow SMTP traffic on TCP port 25 through without modification are supported.
 If a server, service, or device processes a message sent between your on-premises Exchange organization and Office 365, this information is removed.
 If this happens, the message will no longer be considered internal to your organization and will be subject to anti-spam filtering, transport and journal rules, and other policies that may not apply to it.

 > [!IMPORTANT]
-> If you have other Exchange Edge Transport servers in other locations that won't handle hybrid transport, they don't need to be upgraded to support a hybrid deployment.
+> Edge subscription is required for Exchange hybrid.
+If you have other Exchange Edge Transport servers in other locations that won't handle hybrid transport, they don't need to be upgraded to support a hybrid deployment.
 However, if in the future you want EOP to connect to additional Edge Transport servers for hybrid transport, they must be running the latest release of Exchange 2016 and newer, Exchange 2010 or Exchange 2013.

 ## Adding an Edge Transport server to a hybrid deployment